notepad-plus-plus/npp-usermanual/content/preferences/index.md

 ### Recent Files History

-These change how the list of recent files is displayed in the File menu
+These change how the list of recent files ("MRU") is displayed in the File menu

-* `☐ Don't check at launch time`
+* `☐ Don't check at launch time`: will skip checking whether files in the MRU exist at launch time.
+    * this is useful if you have files on a network drive which intermittently isn't visible, and want files to remain in the MRU
+    * this is also useful if you like knowing what files were previously edited, even after you've deleted those files from the folder
 * `Max number of entries`: show the _n_ most recent files in the list
 * `☐ In Submenu`: will show the recent files in a "Recent Files" submenu of the File menu, rather than directly in the file menu
 * `☐ Only File Name`: will show just the file name, without the drive or path